 Affordable housing options in Norfolk are already at risk due to flooding, but this imagined program would allow affordable housing stock to move with the water over time.
 As houses are bought out, they can be utilized as affordable renting options until the flood risk becomes too great, at which point they are demolished so nature can take back the land.
 This process would continue upland as homes are removed from the proximity of the flooding source.
 Wash, rinse, repeat — or in this case, buy, demolish, flood, repeat.
 Allowing nature to move into the landscape in this manner actually reduces flood risk and preserves species’ habitat, which is rare and vital in urban communities.
 With a projected 89% loss of Virginia’s existing tidal wetlands by 2080, every little bit helps.
 Establishing a program like this will indeed have challenges along the way, including ensuring that underserved communities are not displaced for the benefit of more affluent homeowners.
 Innovative ideas such as this can be a defense for a city facing down rising waters that threaten to ensure the Mermaid City lives up to its moniker.
 After all, mermaids live in the sea, not on land.

 Alex Fella is a writer and researcher, his work focuses on the built environment and the natural world.
-He is the Director of Research at a Norfolk nonprofit and a 3rd year fellow at the Canadian Psychoanalytic Society.
-He has a master's in Philosophy from Yale University.
-He enjoys fixing old cars and rooting for the Montreal Canadiens.
+He is the Director of Research at the Urban Renewal Center and the founder of CityWork, an organization that empowers nonprofits with research and data mapping.
+He is a 4th year fellow at the Canadian Psychoanalytic Society & has a master's in Philosophy from Yale University.
+He enjoys fixing old cars and rooting for the Montreal Canadiens